zeebe-io/zeebe-chaos/chaos-days/blog/2021-11-24-Worker-count-should-not-impact-performance/index.md

 ##### Result

-Between eight and four worker we see the expected difference that more worker increases the throughput and we are able to complete more instances in a second.
-The result of 16 workers is completely unexpected, we observed that after short time frame the completion throughput completely drops, and only process instances are created.
+Between eight and four workers we see the expected difference, that more workers increases the throughput and we are able to complete more instances in a second.
+The result of 16 workers is completely unexpected.
+We observed that after short time frame the completion throughput completely droped, and only process instances are created.

 We were able to reproduce this behavior, which shows the weakness again.

 ![worker-16-p3-general-reproduce.png](worker-16-p3-300-general-reproduce.png)

-We were not able to prove our hypothesis, that scaling workers has no negative impact on performance.
+We were not able to prove our hypothesis, that scaling of workers has no negative impact on performance.

 ## Further Analysis